ITensor/website/docs/book/index.md

     }

-After creating an Index, most of its properties are permanently fixed.
+After creating an Index, most of its properties are permanently fixed, including its size.
 The philosophy of ITensor is that indices have a meaning given at the time they are created.
 A new Index can be created to take the place of an old one, but the semantic meaning of a given Index object cannot be changed.

 ### Priming Indices

-The one property of an Index you can change is its prime level.
+There is one property of an Index you can change: its prime level.

 An Index starts out with prime level zero.
 Copies of the same original Index must have the same prime level to compare